tanvijpatil/Movie-Recommendation-System/README.md

    git clone https://github.com/your-username/Movie-Recommendation-System.git
    cd Movie-Recommendation-System
 2. **Install Required Libraries:**<br>
      Ensure you have Pandas installed:

-'''bash

        pip install pandas

 3. **Run the Script:**

      '''bash

         python movie_recommendation.py
 4. **Input a Movie:**
      When prompted, enter your favorite movie title, and the system will recommend similar movies based on genre.

 ## Example Usage

-Enter your favorite movie: Inception
+Enter your favorite movie: Inception<br>
 Since you liked 'Inception', you might also like: Interstellar